-Configure Security Orchestration Automation and Remediation (SOAR) in Azure Sentinel
+Configure Security Orchestration, Automation, and Response (SOAR) in Microsoft Sentinel

-- Configure rules and incidents to trigger playbooks
+- Configure alerts and incidents to trigger an automation

 - Investigate multi-workspace incidents

-- Identify advanced threats with User and Entity Behavior Analytics (UEBA)
+- Identify advanced threats with Entity Behavior Analytics

-Use Azure Sentinel workbooks to analyze and interpret data
+Use Microsoft Sentinel workbooks to analyze and interpret data

-- Activate and customize Azure Sentinel workbook templates
+- Activate and customize Microsoft Sentinel workbook templates

 - Create custom workbooks

 - View and analyze Microsoft Sentinel data using workbooks